gotreasa/how_good_are_you_really/docs/README.md

 [![Can I Deploy main to test](https://gotreasa.pactflow.io/pacticipants/how_good_are_you_really_app/branches/main/latest-version/can-i-deploy/to-environment/test/badge)](https://gotreasa.pactflow.io/hal-browser/browser.html#https://gotreasa.pactflow.io/pacticipants/how_good_are_you_really_app/branches/main/latest-version/can-i-deploy/to-environment/test/badge)

 Welcome to the Python Template created via a cookiecutter recipe.
 The project template is designed for a development via a `Double Loop approach` (BDD-TDD) using pytest and several other pytest libs.

+## Description

+There was a test in your class and you passed it.
+Congratulations!
+But you're an ambitious person.
+You want to know if you're better than the average student in your class.

+You receive an array with your peers' test scores.
+Now calculate the average and compare your score!

+Return True if you're better, else False!

+Note:
+Your points are not included in the array of your class's points.
+For calculating the average point you may add your point to the given array!

+## Domain

+Get a list of your classmates' scores
+Also get your score
+Get the average overall and let the user know if they are better than the average.